Tanvir000Tonoy/2025/January 2025.md

 21.01.2025<br>
 Met with Riyad, a friend from Amirjan College, who came to enjoy the final prize-giving ceremony of Sheikh Rasel Public School and College but ended up spending time with me.
 We visited Nawra, then Beraid, and I showed him my campus and the wonderful landmarks I used to walk by.
 I revealed my visa grant to him, and his excitement was remarkable.
 Later, we walked to Gulshan 2 and met with Tashrif, who was not in a happy mood, so I didn't share the news with him.
 We exchanged our feelings about our family circumstances while standing on the bridge where I used to cry for Tania (Onu/the girl I had fallen for).

+22.01.2025 <br>
+I have purchased a new ssd 512GB and also I helped Faysal to buy the best laptop from the 2nd hand laptop market , Also bought a new earphone [type C]
+Faysal is now owe to me.
+I borrow him 500Taka